This is Dr. Craig Schneider's avatar and link to their profile

 Before seeing your therapist, prep for your session by reading to understand the therapy process.
 You might write a list of questions you want to ask your psychotherapist, any emotional pain you may feel, and the ways in which you hope to improve.
 When you attend your session, let them know if you have any concerns about therapy or feel unsure about what to talk about.
 They may help guide you with open-ended therapeutic questions.
 The first session will often serve as an intake to get to know you as a person and learn why you're attending therapy.

 Some simply don't feel the need to see a psychologist.
 However, some people may avoid attending therapy due to stigma or preconceived notions of what therapy entails.
-Although counselors and psychologists often support people with mental health conditions, you do not need a diagnosis or condition to attend therapy.
+Although psychologists often support people with mental health conditions, you do not need a diagnosis or condition to attend therapy.
 You can discuss grief, relationship concerns, stress, or life changes and ask for general feedback and advice.
 A Fremont licensed clinical social worker may help you gain power over your life and emotions while you navigate day-to-day experiences.

 Gaining a new perspective on yourself through various therapies might allow you to improve your self-esteem, work through relationships, and gain a better sense of your mental health goals.
 The success you may find through therapy can be dependent on your process.